logo

 These animals have significantly more cause to be afraid of humans than we do of them.
 Due to human activity, coconut crabs are now considered a critically endangered species, with Earhart perhaps being one of only a few people ever killed by one.

-Coconut crabs were once abundant over the tropical Indo-Pacific, but their numbers have since drastically declined due to the same factors that accelerated the dodo's extinction.
+Coconut crabs were once abundant throughout the tropical Indo-Pacific, but their numbers have since drastically declined due to the same factors that accelerated the dodo's extinction.

 We do hope that these magnificent creatures can populate the earth once again.
 Indeed, nature is truly magnificent.